wfpidn/SPI/docs/software.md

 - For x64 systems: Version 1903 or higher, with Build 18362 or higher.
 - For ARM64 systems: Version 2004 or higher, with Build 19041 or higher.

-B- uilds lower than 18362 do not support WSL 2.
+Builds lower than 18362 do not support WSL 2.
 Use the Windows Update Assistant to update your version of Windows.

 To check your version and build number, select Windows logo key + R, type winver, select OK.
 Update to the latest Windows version in the Settings menu.